MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/gen_dataset.rst

    |  ADFA2013 | YES   | YES     | YES     | YES     | YES     | YES     | NO      | YES     | YES     | YES     | YES     | YES     | YES     | YES     | NO      | YES     | NO      | -       | NO      | YES     | NO     |
    +---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------+---------

+Notes for Constantinos (to myself):
+7 attack vector types
+16 publicly available datasets and 11 distinct criteria based on what (ref)?
+The extensive label set additionally demonstrates the authors' attempt to capture different types of attach without rersorting to simplistic binary classifications such as benign and nnon-benign. pages 189-191 might contain useful info but it looks more CS heavy.
+Can someone look into them?

+The original dataset contains with the full feature set evidently contains certain features that might not be as informative for classifying benign and malicious traffic.
+Naturally some variables will be more indicative of the nature behind a particular traffic flow.
+Following this rationale, the authors performed a statistical analysis that led to the conclusion that the following features had a higher impact: "flow duration, inter-arrival time related features (for flow, forward and backward categories) and idle time related features."
+These results can be informative for Ethical Hacking researchers planning to collect data for traffic monitoring with a focus on detecting malicious traffic, as the authors point out that the aforementioned variables were indicative of malicious intent.
+Stopped at p.194 (included).